Getting Started With Artificial Lights for Food Photography

 This post contains affiliate links.
 Read the affiliate disclosure.

-The Difference Between Natural Light and Artificial Light
+Natural Light vs. Artificial Light

 Like most food photographers, I started off shooting food with natural light and became very comfortable with it.
-Natural light is when your light source is the sun or daylight.
-Artificial light is when you use a separate light, which eliminates the natural light from your images.
-I am not a very technical person, so the thought of using artificial light just felt too complicated… especially because you can produce absolutely gorgeous food images with natural light.
+I am not a very technical person and I avoided using artificial lights because they just seemed too complicated to me.
+And, besides, you can create beautiful food photography using natural light.

 READ MORE ABOUT: MY FAVORITE GEAR FOR FOOD PHOTOGRAPHY